adminion/friends-of-friends/docs/markdown/friendship.md

 **done**: `function`, required callback, passed an array of friendsOfFriends

-### friendship.FriendshipModel.isFriend(accountId1, accountId2, done)
+### FriendshipModel.areFriends(accountId1, accountId2, done)

-determine if accountId2 is a friend of accountId1
+determine if accountId1 and accountId2 are friends

 **Parameters**